typegoose/typegoose/github-page/_docs/decorators/prop.md

 Accepts Type: `string`

-Set at which path to look for which Class to use.
+Set which path to look for which Class to use.

 Example: